ykim362/mkl-dnn/README.md

 open source performance library for Deep Learning (DL) applications intended for acceleration of DL frameworks on Intel(R) architecture.
-Intel(R) MKL-DNN includes highly vectorized and threaded building blocks for implementation of convolutional neural networks (CNN) with C and C++ interfaces.
+Intel(R) MKL-DNN includes highly vectorized and threaded building blocks for implementation of convolutional neural networks (CNN) and recurrent neural networks (RNN) with C and C++ interfaces.
 We created this project to enable the DL community to innovate on Intel(R) processors.

 Intel MKL-DNN includes functionality similar to [Intel(R) Math Kernel Library (Intel(R) MKL) 2017](https://software.intel.com/en-us/intel-mkl), but is not